 Annual Reporting Measures

 As part of the CAEP accreditation process, every Education Preparation Provider (EPP) must report and prominently display data on its website relating to four Annual Reporting Measures established by CAEP.
 EPPs may select the data they present as long as data is appropriate to CAEP’s measures.
-Below is the data for Missouri Western State University (MWSU) EPP.
+Below are the accountability measures for Missouri Western State University (MWSU) EPP.

 Data must address: (a) completer impact in contributing to P-12 student-learning growth AND (b) completer effectiveness in applying professional knowledge, skills, and dispositions.

-Measure 1 – Principals of First Year Teachers
+Measure 1a – Impact on P-12 students (Principals of First Year Teachers Survey)

 Measure 2 (Initial): Satisfaction of employers and stakeholder involvement.
 (R4.2|R5.3| RA4.1)